Whole Health

 Virtual Reality for Mental Well-Being

-To get started, participants start with an in-person visit to trial the VR program at the main VA hospital in Houston – call our direct Whole Health line at
+To get started, participants start with an in-person visit to trial our VR programs at the main VA hospital in Houston.
+From there, the Whole Health clinician will place an order for you to receive your VR headset to use at home.

 Whole Health Maternity Care